jrmontag/mnist-sklearn/README.md

 # MNIST + ``scikit-learn`` = :star2:

 This code was developed for a intra-team Kaggle-like modeling competition on the canonical [MNIST handwritten digits dataset](https://en.wikipedia.org/wiki/MNIST_database).

 We were given the training images and labels, the test images, and a simple Python script that read (and "displayed") the binary image data.
 We had two weeks to submit any number of prediction files for the test images, one prediction per line.
+My highest accuracy model ([#42](https://github.com/jrmontag/mnist-sklearn/blob/master/models.py#L419)) scored 98.18% with no feature engineering.
+The same model with a minor amount of feature engineering ("added samples" [via image translation](https://github.com/jrmontag/mnist-sklearn/blob/master/expand-np-arrays.py)) scored a 98.68% and won the competition.

 The rules were pretty simple: